Matthew Rose (footballer)

 Matthew David Rose (born 24 September 1975) is an English football coach and former professional player who played as a defender.
-He began his career with Arsenal, made nearly 250 Football League appearances for Queen's Park Rangers, and ended his career with Yeovil Town.
+He began his career with Arsenal, made over 250 Football League appearances for Queen's Park Rangers, and ended his career with Yeovil Town.
 He represented England at under-21 level.

 Early life and career

 Matthew David Rose was born in Dartford, Kent, on 24 September 1975, and attended Bexley Grammar School.
 He joined Arsenal as a trainee in 1992, and under the management of Pat Rice, captained the team to victory in the 1993–94 FA Youth Cup.
 He was rewarded with a first professional contract, and was a regular in Arsenal's Football Combination side in the 1994–95 season.

 Rose made his senior debut on 2 March 1996 when he replaced the injured Steve Morrow at half-time of the 1–1 Premier League draw away to Queen's Park Rangers.
 He started the next match, in an experimental three-man back line alongside Andy Linighan and Martin Keown in a 3–1 win at home to Manchester City, and made two more appearances that season.
 He was capped twice for England at under-21 level during the 1996–97 season, in 1998 European Championship qualifiers away to Georgia in November 1996 and at home to Italy in February 1997.
 However, he appeared only once for his club, and left at the end of that season to join Queens Park Rangers, by then playing in the First Division, for a £500,000 fee.